csc301-fall-2022/assignment-2-5-rebplane-eun-chae-s/report.md

 ### Maturity:
 SQL is more mature as they have been around longer and are supported by large communities.
 NoSQL has not been around as long, thus it is not as mature, however its community is growing fast.
 ### Popularity:
-From the StackOverflow 2021 Survey, the top 4 databases in this order are MySQL, PostgreSQL, SQLite and MongoDB.
-As we can see, the top 3 are relational databases, with PostgreSQL and SQLite being highly popular choices.
-MongoDB follows closely behind them.
+From the StackOverflow 2021 Survey, PostgreSQL and MongoDB are the 2nd and 3rd most popular databases, and SQLite is 8th.
+PostgreSQL and MongoDB are thus very popular choices.
+More recruiters also recruit for PostgreSQL and MongoDB.

 Now that we have compared relational vs. non-relational databases, we will now compare the two relational database options we chose for Django as our backend.